 I’m proud of how you have all been supporting each other; and I particularly like how Nicola Wallace Dean, Community Organiser at Starting Point in Stockport talks about volunteering as simply “neighbours helping neighbours”.
 You all inspire us to do more.
 We truly are being led by the network in our actions and I wanted to share an update on some of the things we’ve done to date.

 We quickly established the Response and Resilience Fund totalling £375,000 to enable Online Centres to continue to support their local communities and to be sustainable, in order to be in a position to reopen once the current challenges subside.
 We received 238 applications and have been able to provide a one-off £3,000 grant for 125 of them.
 We could never find the reserves to fund as many of you as we’d like to, but we do hope that this funding will contribute towards the sustainability of those who do receive it.

 The Skills Toolkit aims to boost workplace skills, offering high quality, flexible courses in digital and numeracy.
 The toolkit will give people the opportunity to gain skills and knowledge that employers value, gain confidence and support the country’s economic recovery.
 It’s great that our resources have been included in the toolkit – take a look today if you haven’t already.

-So far we’ve distributed over 1,300 devices to 130 Online Centres and we’re already starting to see the impact of this; it’s made a big difference to the lives of isolated and vulnerable people like 91-year-old Mable in Stockport, who has been able to video call her family in Australia for the first time.
+So far we’ve distributed over 1,300 devices to 130 Online Centres and we’re already starting to see the impact of this; it’s made a big difference to the lives of isolated and vulnerable people like 91-year-old Florence in Stockport, who has been able to video call her family in Australia for the first time.

 If you’ve not already done so, you can register your interest to receive some devices here.